pacifics/PassDao/README.md

 =

-## The Funding Smart Contract

-Smart contract used for the preliminary funding of the Dao.
-Each Eth address has to be associated with a partner included in the mailing list to become a shareholder of the Dao.
-All Eth addresses can refund for the amount sent and not funded.

-Main functions:

-- IntentionToFund: default function to send Eth to the Funding smart contract.

-- SetPartners: allows the smart contract creator to validate Eth addresses according to the mailing list.

-- SetLimits and SetFundingLimits: allows the smart contract creator to set the funding limits (amount and percentage of ether balance share) for all partners.

-- FundDaoFor: to send Eth from the Funding smart contract to the Dao if the funding is fueled.

-- Refund: to refund the not funded amount.

-=

 ## The Account Manager Smart Contract

 The smart contract is linked to the basic, standardized Token contract Token.sol.
 The Account Manager smart contract is associated with a recipient (the Dao for dao shares and the contractor recipient for contractor tokens) and used for the management of tokens by a client smart contract (the dao).
 The Dao Account Manager contains the balance of the Dao.